nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 domain event in the application sequence.
 Iterating over an application subscription will block when all recorded domain events have been returned, and then continue when new events are recorded.
-Application subscriptions are conveniently used by event-processing components that project the state of an event-sourced application into a materialised view, because they continue running, because they return subsequently recorded events, they because they subscribe to an application sequence using the application's recorder, which subscribes to an event-sourced application's database rather than an application object, and because they convert the stored events returned by the application recorder into domain event objects by using the application's mapper.
-Encapsulating all of these concerns provides a convenient way to follow the domain events of an application sequence.
+Application subscriptions are conveniently used by event-processing components that project the state of an event-sourced application into a materialised view, because they continue returning newly recorded events, because they subscribe to a database rather than an application object, and because they convert the stored events returned by an application recorder into domain event objects using the application's mapper.
+Encapsulating all of these concerns provides a convenient way to follow the domain events of an event-sourced application.

 The :class:`~eventsourcing.projection.ApplicationSubscription` class has three constructor arguments, :data:`app <eventsourcing.projection.ApplicationSubscription.__init__>`,